What Happens When You Switch Schools During the Evaluation Process

 It’s a good idea to get copies of all your child’s records before the transfer.
 This protects you in case any files get lost in the transition.
 You also can help the process by checking with the two schools to make sure records are being requested and received.

 The new school can do entirely new testing.

-Once the new school has your child’s records, it can decide to continue the previous school’s evaluation or conducts its own.
+Once the new school has your child’s records, it can decide to continue the previous school’s evaluation or conduct its own.
 The law allows the new school to redo the evaluation (or even some tests).
-This may happen if a student transfers into a school that has a different evaluation process or requires new testing.
+This may happen if a student transfers into a school that has a different evaluation process or that requires new testing.

 The evaluation must be completed promptly.

 IDEA requires that schools finish initial evaluations within 60 days of parental consent.
 (If the state has a different timeline, that can be used.)
 This rule prevents the new school from delaying the evaluation.

 But issues can come up.
 Imagine a child who transfers 50 days after an evaluation starts.
 This would leave the child’s new school only 10 days to finish the evaluation.
 Such a short time frame could shortchange the child.

 In cases like this, parents and caregivers can agree to give the new school more time.
 If the new school is making progress on the evaluation, and you and the new school agree to a specific time for completion, then time can be extended.